 }

-// remainder is no longer accessible here
+// n is no longer accessible here

 This pattern is everywhere in Go — especially when checking errors, which we’ll cover later.